PoliceRewired/emergency-recorder/README.md

 Receive outgoing calls
 - [x] App registers with Android to receive information about outgoing calls.
+- [x] Outgoing calls that initiate an action in the app are recorded in the app's internal database.

 Bubble camera
 - [x] App can launch the camera preview in an overlay ("camera bubble"), in response to a phone call.